takahirosuzuki1980/InfiniumDiffMetMotR/README.md

 TreatmentColnum: A column of treatment data such as differentiated.
 MethylDemethyl: "Methyl" (or "M") or "dimethyl (or"D").analysis target of differentially methylated probes.
 version: "450" or "EPIC" (or "850"). version of methylation array.

+If you perform a comparison of multiple samples, identification of differentially methylated probes uses both Welch's t-test and M-value difference.
+For single sample comparison, it uses only M-value difference.